DarshanKumar89/devcommuntiy/src/posts/entrepreneur.md

 ---
-title: "Darshan with entrepreneurship mindset and Technical consultant"
+title: Passion of programming
-date: "2020-03-23"
+date: "2020-03-24"
 path: "/entrepreneur"
 author: "Darshan Kumar"
-excerpt: "As a passionate Co-founder & CTO of Mozayc, FrogFish, DelRio consulting is to create, innovate product development and help startups in building MVP.
-Being a technology enthusiast i love to work as contractor as solution designer / Full stack developer."
+excerpt: "As a passionate engineer and Being a technology enthusiast i love to work on contract basis as solution designer/Full stack developer/UI Lead/Lead Backend engineer/Devops engineer"
 ---